Italian Hall disaster: Disaster

 On Christmas Eve, many of the striking miners and their families had gathered for a holiday party sponsored by the WFM's Ladies Auxiliary.
 The party was held on the second floor of Calumet's Italian Hall.
 A steep stairway was the only way to the second floor.
 However, there was a poorly-marked fire escape on one side of the building and ladders down the back of the building, which could be reached only by climbing through the windows.
-The incident began when over four hundred people were in the room, and someone yelled, "Fire!" although there was none.
+The incident began when over four hundred people were in the room, and someone came to the front door and yelled, "Fire!" although there was no fire.

 However, attendees panicked and rushed for the stairs.
 In the ensuing stampede, 73 people (including 59 children) were killed.
+The dead comprised 50 Finnish Americans, 13 Croats, seven Slovenes and three Italians.
 To date, there has been much debate about who cried "fire" and why.
 It is conjectured by some historians and the singer-songwriter Woody Guthrie that an anti-union ally of mine management called out "fire" to disrupt the party.

 There were several investigations into the disaster.
 In the coroner's inquest, witnesses who did not speak English were forced to answer questions in English.
 Most witnesses were not asked follow-up questions.
 It appears that many persons called to testify had not seen what happened.
 After three days, the coroner issued a ruling that did not give a cause of death.

-Early in 1914, a subcommittee of the U.S. House of Representatives came to the copper country to investigate the strike and took sworn testimony from witnesses for a full day on March 7, 1914.
+Early in 1914, a subcommittee of the U.S. House of Representatives came to the Copper Country to investigate the strike and took sworn testimony from witnesses for a full day on March 7, 1914.
 Twenty witnesses testified under oath and were offered interpreters.
 Eight witnesses swore that the man who first raised the cry of "fire" was wearing a button on his coat for Citizens' Alliance, an organization that opposed trade unions and strikes.